 Kirsten’s first book, Lost in Moscow, is published by Turnstone (Canada).
-She recently edited the Travelers’ Tales humor anthology Wake Up and Smell the Shit: Hilarious Travel Disasters, Monstrous Toilets and a Demon Dildo.
+She edited the Travelers’ Tales humor anthology Wake Up and Smell the Shit: Hilarious Travel Disasters, Monstrous Toilets and a Demon Dildo.
 Her story “Chasing Tornadoes” is in The Best Women’s Travel Writing (an American anthology celebrating the best travel writing of the year) and her Kyrgyzstan adventure “Mare’s Milk, Mountain Bikes, Meteors & Mammaries; a nipply night in nomad’s land” is in The Best Women’s Travel Writing Volume 8.
 Her misadventure “Easter Island: The Chilean with the Brazilian” is in Leave the Lipstick, Take the Iguana, the 9th book in the Travelers’ Tales best-selling humour series.

 She wrote 35 stories for The Blot magazine (Wall St., New York, USA) covering topics ranging from cannibalism, bullfighting, dildos, politics, Putin, gluten, and she went to Za’atari (the largest Syrian refugee camp) for an in depth, three-part series.

 Her travel writing and photographs have been published in newspapers and magazines around the world, in publications as varied as Perceptive Travel magazine (which publishes excellent stories by book authors), DreamScapes travel & lifestyle magazine in Canada (which comes in The Globe & Mail), The Guardian (UK), the Iquitos Times in Peru and the Guatemala Times in Guatemala (obviously), OUTPOST (a hardcore travel magazine) and Open Central Asia (a business and society magazine), plus she’s even made the front page of Kyrgyzstan’s national newspaper.